WebOfTrustInfo/rwot9-prague/README.md

 ## Topics & Advance Readings

-In advance of the design workshop, all participants produced a one-or-two page topic paper to be shared with the other attendees on
+In advance of the design workshop, all participants are invited to contribute a one-or-two page topic paper to be shared with the other attendees on
 either: